Melaka Fray: Background

 Melaka Fray first appears in the first issue of Fray (June 2001), which is a limited series published by Dark Horse Comics.
 The comic is set in a shared universe with Buffy the Vampire Slayer, a television series about Buffy Summers, who is a Slayer—a young woman destined to fight the "forces of darkness".
-A Slayer possesses supernatural strength, speed, stamina, and agility, as well as accelerated healing and prophetic dreams, and she is trained and guided by a Watcher.
+A Slayer possesses supernatural strength, speed, stamina, and agility, as well as accelerated healing and prophetic dreams.
+She is trained and guided by a Watcher.
 While many women have the latent potential to be Slayers, there is usually only one active at a time.
 Buffy changes this in the series finale by having her best friend, the witch Willow Rosenberg, activate the powers of every unrealized Slayer.
 Melaka is from the 23rd century, two hundred years in Buffy's future, and she is the only Slayer active in her time period.

 Fray

 Melaka lives in Manhattan, which has been renamed to Haddyn.
 The Sun's radiation has mutated a portion of the population and their descendants, who are called "radies".
 People consider vampires a different type of these mutants, referring to them as "lurks".
 Melaka grew up in a poor area of Haddyn, often stealing food.
-She recognized as a teenager that she had supernatural strength, but casually attributes it to being simply her own natural skills.
+She recognized as a teenager that she had supernatural strength, but casually attributed it to being simply her own natural skills.
 When she was fourteen, she took her twin brother Harth along for a robbery, in which he was seemingly killed by the vampire Icarus.
 Her older sister Erin blamed Melaka for Harth's death, and they become distant.
 While Erin became a police officer, Melaka continued to be involved with crime.

 Now nineteen years old, Melaka has become a professional thief who works for the radie Gunther.
 She also looks after a young radie girl named Loo.
 A man calls Melaka "the chosen" before immolating himself; the same day, the demon Urkonn informs Melaka that she is a Slayer.
-He tells her about vampires and how in the 21st century, a Slayer and her allies had banished all demons and magic from the Earth's dimension.
-Urkonn says the man who had approached her was one of the Watchers, who have become insane zealots by the 23rd century.
+He tells her about vampires and how, in the 21st century, a Slayer and her allies had banished all demons and magic from the Earth's dimension.
+Urkonn says that the man who had approached her was one of the Watchers, who have become insane zealots by the 23rd century.
 Melaka only has the physical powers associated with being a Slayer and never had prophetic dreams; for that reason, she initially does not believe that she is a Slayer, but later agrees to be trained by Urkonn.